 According to Heraclitus, a famous Greek philosopher, "the only constant in life is change".
 Over 2000 years later, we can still observe how true this sentence is.
 The world is evolving and, in order to catch up, we need to evolve too.
 Changes in the world have inevitably led to a mindset shift, provoking entrepreneurs to take actions towards modern, user-friendly, intuitive digital products reflecting the shape of the market nowadays.
-Leaving the old-fashioned software behind is, however, easier said than done, as legacy system modernisation involves several challenges.
+Leaving the old-fashioned software behind is, however, easier said than done, as legacy system modernization involves several challenges.
 And, contrary to popular belief, many of them are not necessarily tech-related.

 What is Legacy System Modernisation all about?

 The first adjective that comes to mind when thinking about a legacy system is usually “old” - old software, old tools, old architecture.
 And, without a doubt, this is one of its main characteristics.
 However, age isn’t the only factor that matters.
 What also does matter is that the legacy systems significantly slow down processes, preventing the companies from growing and meeting the market needs.

 Due to the huge impact the system has on daily operations, its modernization usually requires much more than a small upgrade or a lift.
 It’s rather an advanced procedure bringing a whole new value to the business.

 User needs and expectations have changed over the years and will continue to evolve in the future - it’s only natural.
 Legacy modernization is about updating the IT stack in your company to better adapt to this dynamic context and accomplish the business goals.
 Keeping up with the digitized world, addressing customers’ needs and their changing behavior enables companies to remain competitive.
 Platforms powered by older technologies simply don’t provide them with this opportunity.